 Interested in flying?
-We have many options available for you.
-Climb aboard our Cessna 172M which is our primary training aircraft.
-If you are unsure about flying start with one of our introductory flights for only $69, and let one of our highly experienced flight instructors show you the thrill of flight.
-Contact us today to for an experience you will not forget!
+Well you're in luck, we have many options available for you.
+Come and climb aboard our Cessna 172M, which is our primary training aircraft.
+If you are unsure about flying start with one of our introductory flights for only $70, and let one of our highly experienced flight instructors show you the thrill of flight.
+Contact us today for an experience you will not forget!

 - 40 hours flight time minimum (National average is around 70 hours)